-Key words Hemophilia - infrared thermography - MRI- prophylaxis- subclinical bleed- ultrasonography

-Hemophilia is an X-linked disorder which occurs due to factor VIII or IX deficiency1 Recurrent bleeding in the joints is a major concern leading to hemophilic arthropathy and ultimate disability2 Hemophilia prophylaxis comprises administration of factors VIII or IX in small doses at regular intervals to convert a severe hemophilia to moderate hemophilia and avoid spontaneous bleeding3.
-The main aim of hemophilia prophylaxis is to alter the course of the disease by maintaining natural homeostasis and reducing the number of joint bleeds4.
-In many individuals on prophylaxis, the annual bleeding rates (ABR) gradually decrease, thereby preventing major deformities in the joint5.
+Key words Hemophilia - infrared thermography - MRI- prophylaxis- subclinical bleed- ultrasonography or IX in small doses at regular intervals to convert a severe hemophilia to moderate hemophilia and avoid spontaneous bleeding.
+The main aim of hemophilia prophylaxis is to alter the course of the disease by maintaining natural homeostasis and reducing the number of joint bleeds.
+In many individuals on prophylaxis, the annual bleeding rates (ABR) gradually decrease, thereby preventing major deformities in the joint.
 As a convention, efficacy of prophylaxis is judged by the annual bleeding rate which is solely based on clinical assessment.
 However, there may be subclinical bleedings which remain undetected and ultimately lead to joint damage.